 Haiti

-Haiti is a founding member of the United Nations, Organization of American States (OAS), Association of Caribbean States, and the Organisation internationale de la Francophonie.
-In addition to CARICOM, it is a member of the International Monetary Fund, World Trade Organization, and the Community of Latin American and Caribbean States.
-Historically poor and politically unstable, Haiti has the lowest Human Development Index in the Americas, as well as widespread slavery.
-Since the turn of the 21st century, the country has endured a coup d'état, which prompted U.N. intervention, as well as a catastrophic earthquake that killed over 250,000 people and a cholera outbreak.
-With its deteriorating economic situation, as well as recent calls by the IMF to cut fuel subsidies, Haiti has been experiencing a socioeconomic and political crisis marked by riots and protests, widespread hunger, and increased gang activity.
-As of February 2023 Haiti has no elected government officials and has been described as a failed state.
+Haiti is a founding member of the United Nations, Organization of American States (OAS), Association of Caribbean States, and the .
+In addition to CARICOM, it is a member of the International Monetary Fund, World Trade Organization, and Community of Latin American and Caribbean States.
+Historically poor and politically unstable, Haiti has faced severe economic and political crises, gang activity, and the collapse of its government.
+With no elected officials remaining, Haiti has been described as a failed state.
 Provided by Wikipedia

 1. 1